 - You are loading less than 50,000 records. - The object you need to import is supported by import wizards.
 To see what import wizards are available and thus what objects they support, from Setup, enter Data Management in the Quick Find box, then select Data Management. - You want to prevent duplicates by uploading records according to account name and site, contact email address, or lead email address.

-For more information about the import wizards, see "Importing Records" in the Salesforce Help.
+For more information about the import wizards, see Import Data Into Salesforce.

 Considerations for Installing Data Loader